octoco-ltd/ble-react-native/README.md

 └── store.ts
 ```

-Taking a look at the code in our `bleSlice.ts` file, we can see 3 `asyncThunks` (simply put, [thunks](https://redux-toolkit.js.org/api/createAsyncThunk)
+Taking a look at the code in our `bleSlice.ts` file, we can see three `asyncThunks` (simply put, [thunks](https://redux-toolkit.js.org/api/createAsyncThunk)
-are the recommended way to implement async functions in our redux slices, which can be dispatched):
+are the recommended way to implement async functions in our Redux slices, which can be dispatched):

 ```
 export const scanBleDevices = createAsyncThunk('ble/scanBleDevices', async (_, thunkAPI) => {